Bradley-Stradling/Integer_Array_Manipulation_1D/ReadMe.txt

 Goal:
-Create A console window application that shows results of various 1 dimensional numeric array manipulations and displays screen.
+Create A console window application that shows results of various 1 dimensional numeric array manipulations and displays them on screen.

 Each array manipulation function is labeled on the end of its name with "_1D" to represent the algorithm is used for 1 dimensional arrays.